Does Homeowners Insurance Cover Structural Damage?

 Home Damage: How to Prevent Structural Issues

-While the best homeowners insurance can protect you financially after structural damage, prevention is the smarter first move.
+The best homeowners insurance protects you financially after structural damage, but prevention is the smarter first move.
 Taking preventive action helps you avoid expensive repairs and minimizes the likelihood of coverage rejections.
 MoneyGeek recommends these ways to protect your home's structure:

 checkSign icon